-However, there’s still huge demand for website design – or simply for help with the technical side of launching new sites.
-Many people find this kind of thing intimidating.
+However, there’s still a huge demand for web designers, and help with the technical side of launching a new website because so many people find this kind of thing intimidating.

-It’s not hard to find people looking for help launching new websites.
-There are hundreds of related jobs on the usual freelancing bid sites, and you’ll quickly find people needing this work doing in the “real world” too.
+It’s not hard to find people looking for help launching a new website.
+There are hundreds of related jobs on the usual freelancing bid sites, and you’ll quickly find people needing this work doing in the “real world”, too.

 35. Social Media Manager

-If you can’t get enough of Facebook and Instagram, why not turn your fondness for social media into a career?
+If you can’t get enough of Facebook and Instagram, why not turn your fondness for social media into a part-time online job or a career?

-- Posting content to social networks on behalf of companies.
+- Post content to social networks on behalf of companies.

-Big companies may have full-time social media roles, so if that’s what you’re looking for it’s worth searching the normal job boards.
-Alternatively, plenty of people set up shop as self-employed social media managers, typically looking after social profiles for multiple clients.
+Big companies may have full-time social media roles, so if that’s what you’re looking for, it’s worth searching the usual job boards.
+Alternatively, plenty of freelancers set up shop as self-employed social media managers, typically looking after social profiles for multiple clients.

-You will have to demonstrate strong experience of social networks and know the latest techniques for making the most of them.
-To really excel in this area you can take specific related courses (such as this one for Pinterest).
+You will have to demonstrate substantial experience of social networks and know the latest techniques for making the most of them.

 36. Search Engine Evaluator